 While dough is rising slice onions, peppers, and mushrooms.
 Saute for about 5 minutes and divide into fourths once cool.
 Divide cheese and pepperoni into four portions.
-When dough is finished rising divide into 4 portions and roll out dough to approximately 12 x 18 inches.
+When the dough is finished rising divide into 4 portions and roll out dough to approximately 12 x 18 inches.
 Put three other dough portions into a ziplock bag.
 Make sure you label them.

 Need some more ideas on foods you can freeze?
 Check out these 8 freezer meals for under $40!
-Your fmaily will love them.
-Follow me on my freezer meals board on pinterest.
+Your family will love them.
+Follow me on my freezer meals board on Pinterest.
 You can also check out My FreezeEasy.
 They teach you to make 10 freezer meals in under 1 hour!
 Plus, you get new recipes to try every month.
-They even offer gluten free.
+They even offer gluten-free.
 Just head over here to check them out.
 What are your favorite foods to freeze?

 P.S.
 For more cleaning tricks and frugal tips delivered to your inbox subscribe here!